axeljuan02/Portfolio-Optimizer/README.md

 It is now part of a broader project that includes a multi-page Streamlit MVP, with a SaaS-oriented WebApp in private development.

 Detailed explanations of each component are provided in their dedicated documentation:
-- [Core Engine README](Core_Engine.md) — Educational focus, models, and algorithms.
+- [Core Engine README](Core_Engine.md) — Educational focus, models, and algorithms for Admissions Committees.
-- [SaaS WebApp README](WebApp.md) — MVP architecture, features, and product roadmap.
+- [SaaS WebApp README](WebApp.md) — MVP architecture, features, and product roadmap for fellow Finance students and developpers.